plspeziali/VNCCProject/README.md

 The application uses the following ports:

-- 8080: the web application (when using Docker Compose)
-- 80: the web application (when using Kubernetes)
+- 80: the web application
 - 5000: the prediction service
 - 3002: the training service
 - 3001: the inserter service